History of contract law: European trade

-Increasingly, English contract law was affected by its trading relations with northern Europe, particularly since the Magna Carta 1215 guaranteed merchants "safe and secure" exit and entry to England "for buying and selling by the ancient rights and customs, quit from all evil tolls".
+Increasingly, English contract law was affected by its trading relations with northern Europe, particularly since Magna Carta guaranteed merchants "safe and secure" exit and entry to England "for buying and selling by the ancient rights and customs, quit from all evil tolls".
 In 1266 King Henry III had granted the Hanseatic League a charter to trade in England.
 The "Easterlings" who came to trade brought goods and money that the English came to call "Sterling", and standard rules for commerce that formed a Lex Mercatoria, the laws of the merchants.
 Merchant custom was most influential in the coastal trading ports like London, Boston, Hull and King's Lynn.

 In the 1500s, litigation sharply increased, although the causes are unclear and it may have been due to a centralization of lawsuits in the King's Bench and Common Pleas.
 The Chief Justices received a large portion of their income from fees paid by litigants, mostly in civil disputes.

 Over the late 17th and 18th centuries Sir John Holt, and then Lord Mansfield actively incorporated the principles of international trade law and custom into English common law as they saw it: principles of commercial certainty, good faith, fair dealing, and the enforceability of seriously intended promises.
 As Lord Mansfield held, "Mercantile law is not the law of a particular country but the law of all nations", but also that "the law of merchants and the law of the land is the same".

+Early modern period

+School of Salamanca

+First movement to systematise contract law, the contractual doctrin of School of Salamanca is based on two pillars : freedom and equity.

+The School of Salamanca played a great role in the diffusion of the contractual consensualism.
+If this idea was already admitted in canon law since the 12th Century and the application of the principle pacta sunt servanda, the civil law only followed this way in the 16th century after the call of famous jurists like Luis de Molina.
+Moreover, preceded notably by Leonardus Lessius, the Jesuit Pedro de Oñate claimed the existence of a "contractual freedom" and an "autonomy of the will" on the grounds that the Man, created by God who made him free, have an autonomy in the management of his goods and of his commitments.
+However, this liberty isn't complete because it cannot overstep the principle of free consent and because the contrat cannot ignore the formalism required by the authorities or have an immoral object.

+The members of the School of Salamanca also thought, following Luis de Molina, that contracts have been established for common utility and consequently, that natural law can't tolerate a privileged party.
+To allow the application of this principle of commutative justice, they elaborated the concept of just price.
+Every violation of this notion constitutes a laesio for one, and an unjust enrichment, an infraction to the seventh Commandments and a sin for the other.
+Only a restitution of the undue prince enables the absolution and bring back the contractual equilibrium.